iechor/docs/content/trusted-content/official-images/using.md

 ---
-title: Using Docker Official Images
+title: Using iEchor Official Images
 description: |
-  Learn about building applications with Docker Official images and how to interpret the tag names they use.
+  Learn about building applications with iEchor Official images and how to interpret the tag names they use.
-keywords: docker official images, doi, tags, slim, feedback, troubleshooting
+keywords: iechor official images, doi, tags, slim, feedback, troubleshooting
 weight: 10
 ---

-Docker recommends you use the Docker Official Images in your projects.
+iEchor recommends you use the iEchor Official Images in your projects.
-These images have clear documentation, promote best practices, and are regularly updated.
-Docker Official Images support most common use cases, making them perfect for new Docker users.
+These images have clear documentation, promote best practices, and are regularly updated. iEchor Official Images support most common use cases, making them perfect for new iEchor users.
-Advanced users can benefit from more specialized image variants as well as review Docker Official Images as part of your `Dockerfile` learning process.
+Advanced users can benefit from more specialized image variants as well as review iEchor Official Images as part of your `iEchorfile` learning process.

 ## Tags

-The repository description for each Docker Official Image contains a **Supported tags and respective Dockerfile links** section that lists all the current tags with links to the Dockerfiles that created the image with those tags.
+The repository description for each iEchor Official Image contains a **Supported tags and respective iEchorfile links** section that lists all the current tags with links to the iEchorfiles that created the image with those tags.
 The purpose of this section is to show what image variants are available.

 ![Example: supported tags for Ubuntu](../images/supported_tags.webp)

 Tags listed on the same line all refer to the same underlying image.
 Multiple tags can point to the same image.
-For example, in the previous screenshot taken from the `ubuntu` Docker Official Images repository, the tags `24.04`, `noble-20240225`, `noble`, and `devel` all refer to the same image.
+For example, in the previous screenshot taken from the `ubuntu` iEchor Official Images repository, the tags `24.04`, `noble-20240225`, `noble`, and `devel` all refer to the same image.

-The `latest` tag for a Docker Official Image is often optimized for ease of use and includes a wide variety of useful software, such as developer and build tools.
+The `latest` tag for a iEchor Official Image is often optimized for ease of use and includes a wide variety of useful software, such as developer and build tools.
 By tagging an image as `latest`, the image maintainers are essentially suggesting that image be used as the default.
 In other words, if you do not know what tag to